Generative power of a protein language model trained on multiple sequence alignments: Introduction

-We propose and test a generating method that directly uses the masked language objective in an iterative way to generate sequences using MSA Transformer.
-Using homology, coevolution and structural scores, we demonstrate that the sequences generated by this method score better than those generated by bmDCA and even than natural sequences.
+We propose and test a generating method that directly uses the masked language modeling objective in an iterative way to generate sequences using MSA Transformer.
+Using homology, coevolution and structural scores, we demonstrate that the sequences generated by this method score as well as natural sequences.
 We further show that this good performance is not restricted to synthetic sequences that are very similar to natural sequences.
-However, we find that bmDCA better reproduces the one- and two-body statistics of the natural MSAs than MSA Transformer, consistently with its training objective.
-Interestingly, the opposite generally holds for three-body statistics.
+For large protein families, our synthetic sequences have homology and structure-based scores as good as or better than sequences generated by bmDCA, and have similar properties to experimentally-validated bmDCA-generated sequences.
+Moreover, for small protein families, our generation method based on MSA Transformer outperforms bmDCA, by providing synthetic sequences that score well without being extremely similar to natural ones.
+However, we find that bmDCA better reproduces the one- and two-body statistics of the natural MSAs than MSA Transformer when used with default parameters, consistently with its training objective.
+Interestingly, the opposite generally holds for higher-order statistics.
 MSA-Transformer--generated sequences also better reproduce the distribution of sequences in sequence space than bmDCA-generated ones.
 Our conclusion is that MSA Transformer is a strong candidate for protein sequence generation and protein design.